-There are many ways to help the Troop function and play an active role in your son's experience.
+There are many ways to help the Troop function and play an active role in your Scout's experience.
 Please review the list of the areas where help is needed, and the attached Troop Committee Positions document.

 Camp Coordinators and Attendees-